Ecosystem

 respond to—Earth processes

-Studying an ecosystem—a community of organisms that houses the interactions needed to maintain life—reveals how organisms generate energy, exchange nutrients, reproduce, and grow within a habitat that has unique physical and chemical influences.
+Studying an ecosystem—a community of organisms and the interactions that sustain life—reveals how organisms generate energy, exchange nutrients, reproduce, and grow within a habitat that has unique physical and chemical influences.

-Given all the physical and chemical interconnections in these dynamic biological communities, understanding ecosystems requires a multiscaled and interdisciplinary approach.
+Because of these interconnections, understanding ecosystems requires a multiscaled and interdisciplinary approach.

 A focus on terrestrial processes